[main]Notes on TeXmacs

 https://github.com/texmacs/notes/pulls

-(green button New pull request
+(green button New pull request).
+The web interface

 gives further helpful hints.
 Follow the link compare across

-above the pulldown menus to have them show forks, from
+forks above the pulldown menus to have them show forks, from

 which you can select yours.